 Our counselors often hear that refrain from clients who come in again after the initial interview session.
 Many are amazed at how events have conspired to dissuade them from coming in for the help they need.

 There are no coincidences in the kingdom of God.
 Those who understand the nature of deliverance ministry and the ways of the demonic realm are best positioned for victory.

-Let me clarify the hornet’s nest analogy: sometimes when the nest is disturbed, they settle back down and do not attack!
-Life goes back to normal and no additional turmoil ensues.
-This drama-free scenario can unfold in a similar fashion in the spirit realm also and I’ll get to that later.
+Let me clarify the hornet’s nest analogy: sometimes, when the nest is disturbed, they settle back down and not attack!
+Life goes back to normal, and no additional turmoil ensues.
+This drama-free scenario can unfold similarly in the spirit realm, and I’ll get to that later.

-Ephesians 6:12 reminds us that our struggle is not against flesh and blood, but against spiritual forces of evil in the heavenly realms (second heaven – principalities over regions) and also in the earthly realm where we live, work and play.
-It is this first heaven where the ministry of deliverance can be vitally helpful because it is these demons who are specifically purposed to kill, steal and destroy (John 10:10).
+Ephesians 6:12 reminds us that our struggle is not against flesh and blood but against spiritual forces of evil in the heavenly realms and in the earthly realm where we live, work, and play.
+This first heaven is where the ministry of deliverance can be vitally helpful because these demons are specifically purposed to kill, steal, and destroy (John 10:10).

 Here are some of the most common tactics I’ve witnessed:

 - “I think God has delivered me already; I felt so good after the first session that I almost didn’t’ come back.”
 The problem is that we don’t do deliverance on the first session, so the devils are laying low trying to foster a lie.

 - A well-meaning “friend” or pastor will arise to tell them they do not need deliverance, that Christians can’t have demons.